 The run starts in La Posta Quemada Ranch in Colossal Cave Mountain Park (CCMP), heading south along the scenic eastern boundary between the Sonoran and Chihuahuan Deserts, with open spaces and striking vistas.
-The runners reach the northernmost ridges of the Santa Rita Mountains, then come back to La Posta Quemada (LPQ) Ranch.
-The 50 mile entrants continue on, to be met at the north turn around by volunteers with water 1.25 miles from the boundary of Saguaro NP at N Colossal Cave Pl.
+Runners reach the northernmost ridges of the Santa Rita Mountains, then come back to La Posta Quemada (LPQ) Ranch.
+The 50 mile entrants continue on, to be met at the north turn around by volunteers with water 1.25 miles from the boundary of Saguaro National Park.
 There are a total of 5 aid stations along the routes, 4 of which get used twice by the runners.
 Those are well stocked and managed by experienced ultra runners who understand what you need.
-Along the way, the bike patrol organized by our major sponsor Cirrus Visual Communication will keep an eye on everyone.
-At 11:00 AM while the adults are out on the course, we’ll have a free 1 mile run for kids and families.
-There will be good food and drink at LPQ, with a party into the night for those who hang around.
+Along the way, the bike patrol organized by our media sponsor Cirrus Visual Communication will keep an eye on everyone.
+At 10:00 AM while the adults are out on the course, we’ll have a free 1 mile run for kids and families.
+There will be quality food and drink at LPQ, with a party into the night for those who hang around.
 Food and drink are complimentary for runners and volunteers, available for purchase by family and friends.

 We set the event date to take advantage of the wonderful fall weather in Arizona, which is normally sunny with highs in the 70s in mid-November.
-There’s plenty of lodging in nearby Tucson.
-There are a large number of campground spots available in CCMP.
+There’s plenty of lodging in nearby Tucson, and a few guest houses and ranches in Vail.
+Camping is encouraged, and there is plenty of room near the start/finish line (no charge).
 The CV 50/50 raises awareness of the Arizona Trail, a National Scenic Trail, and profits benefit the Arizona Trail Association.
 Please come join us.

 For an event like CV 50/50 to be successful, we need lots of volunteers.
 There are many different ways to help, before the event and on race day.
-All volunteers get a t-shirt.
-If you have time and inclination to help us out, please drop a note to firstname.lastname@example.org.
+All volunteers get a t-shirt and a delicious meal at the finish line.
+If you have time and inclination to help, please drop a note to Angela Greynolds, volunteer coordinator, at firstname.lastname@example.org.